Skip to main content

 ├── src/

-│ ├── orbits/
+│ └── orbits/

-│ │ └── orbi.ts # Main orchestration script
+│ └── orbi.ts # main orchestration script

-│ │ ├── hello-action.ts # An action that wait 10 am and says hello
+│ ├── hello-action.ts # an action that waits 10 am and outputs hello

 ├── package.json